 Termites are never quiet.
 Therefore, the likelihood of hearing them is much higher than seeing them.
 These insects emit a quiet but distinguishable hum.
 And if it’s coming from a stump or other wooden structures, that’s a real reason to be on the lookout.

 Some homeowners use special acoustic sensors to warn of nearby termite colonies.

 Termites are similar to ants but have several critical significant differences.
 One of them is the white color.
 If you notice even one white “ant” on your property, this is a severe cause for concern because white ants do not exist.

 Remember that termites never live alone, so if you see one, a whole colony is hiding nearby.

 When destroying a tree, these pests leave piles of shredded wood.
 It looks like the dust that appears after an infestation of these insects.
 If you begin to find piles of such debris near stumps, it could mean that these pests have already taken up residence in them.

-If you find termites in the stumps, then the only correct method is to remove such a stump, as all other ways are not so effective and may have only a temporary effect.
+If you find termites in the stumps, then the only method to get rid of them is to remove such stumps, as all other ways are not so effective and may have only a temporary effect.